 To supply each member of the family with their “quart a day” you should plan approximately 1,000 to 2,500 square feet of garden space for each person.
-This amount depends on soil fertility, the crops you choose to grow, methods of cultivation and the length of your growing season.
-Other food sources like fruit trees and livestock also plays a huge part in the amount of vegetables you need.
+This amount depends on soil fertility, the crops you choose to grow, methods of cultivation, and the length of your growing season.
+Other food sources like fruit trees and livestock also play a huge part in the amount of vegetables you need.

 A 2,000 square foot garden would be a 40 foot by 50 foot section of your property.
 This can be a pretty significant undertaking especially if you have no experience gardening.
 Crops such as squash and cucumbers require significantly more space than spinach, Swiss chard, carrots, onions and beets.
 Peas, tomatoes and some beans do best with a fence, cage or pole to grow UP on which decreases the square feet necessary.

 Here are some rough estimates on space to yield for feeding four people for one year: